juangarces/sound-timer/README.md

 # Sound Timer
-Plays a voice notification every 1, 5, 15, 30 and 60 minutes in your terminal.
-A simple bash script for linux.
+Plays a voice notification every 1, 5, 15, 30, 60 minutes and every 4 hours.
+It follows the clock, so notifications happen at the next matching time—like 14:15, 14:30, or 16:00—depending on the interval you choose.
+Uses your system’s timezone or one you set.
+A simple Bash script for Linux.

 ## Usage scenarios
 * In day trading, if you want to be notified every time a new candle/bar is confirmed in the most commonly used timeframes.

-* When you want to set up an exercise routine with a specific duration and receive voice notifications.
+* When you want to set up a workout routine with a specific duration and receive voice notifications.

 ## Installation
 Download the repository or clone it using git: